 A profile defines the multicast groups that a subscriber is permitted or denied to join.
 The same profile can be applied to many interfaces, but only one profile can be assigned to one interface.
 Each profile has only one access mode; either permit or deny.

 '''

-Console(config) #ipv6 mld profile 19
+Console(config)#ipv6 mld profile 19

 Console(config-mld-profile)#

 '''

-show ipv6 mld profile
+Related Commands show ipv6 mld profile

 permit, deny This command sets the access mode for an MLD filter profile.
-Use the no form to delete a profile number.